 Reviewing unpublished manuscripts across multiple categories of fiction and nonfiction.
-Select publishers and literary agents get first look at the winners and runners-up.
+Select publishers and literary agents get first look at the winner.

 How do I register?